Last Updated on April 23, 2026 by Satyendra

 Use collectors or agentless methods for easier rollouts and smaller server footprints.
 Choose agents when you need deeper endpoint visibility or file integrity checks that require local monitoring.
 Hybrid deployments are common.

-Retention depends on regulation and your investigation needs.
+Retention depends on the regulation and your investigation needs.
 For basic incident response, 90 days is common.
 For compliance like SOX, HIPAA or PCI, retention can be one year or more.
 Check your industry rules and plan storage accordingly.

 Pick two representative servers.
 Enable the events you plan to keep.
 Measure event volume, check alerts for false positives, and test sample questions like who deleted or moved a file.
 Evaluate how easy it is to produce audit reports and how quickly your team can find answers.